-Data Warehouse Testing Tools
+Data Warehouse Testing Tool

 A typical data warehouse (DWH) processes and stores millions of records.
 Hence it requires a unique data centric approach towards testing.
 In this article we will discuss data warehouse testing concepts, testing tools, testing challenges, test automation and testing strategies.